yanivnizan/knowledge-base/src/documents/unity/store/Store_Events.html.md

 The `StoreEvents` class is where all events go through.
 To handle various events, just add your game-specific behavior to the delegates in the `StoreEvents` class.

-For example, if you want to 'listen' for a `MarketPurchaseStarted` event:
+For example, if you want to listen for a `MarketPurchaseStarted` event:

 ``` cs
 StoreEvents.OnMarketPurchaseStarted += onMarketPurchaseStarted;